kechun0218/RaspberryPi-SDcard-SMARTQuery/README.md

 -------------------------
 1. Download and install Raspberry Pi OS Imager(64-bit or 32-bit) to the tartget Micro SD with an SD card reader at https://www.raspberrypi.com/software

-2. Insert the Micro SD to Raspberry Pi native slot and turn on the computer
+2. Insert the Micro SD to Raspberry Pi native MicroSD slot.

 Usage
 -------------------------